 There are other ways to categorize land, however.
 Unlike a metropolitan area defined by the Federal government by political boundaries of counties created by people, ecologists use the term bioregion.
 A bioregion is an ecologically and geographically defined area determined by natural features like watersheds, types of terrain (such as mountains or basins), or groups of species in common.

 Bioregionalism, the movement to identify with one’s bioregion and live sustainably within it, is merely decades old in its modern version.
 Yet bioregionalism is not a new concept.
 Indigenous peoples around the world have understood this for thousands of years.

 As population settlements and density spread beyond local and county borders, how can we intelligently grow together within the bioregion sustaining us?
 Regenerative thought requires rethinking the way we talk about place.
 Rather than using arbitrary borders created by government entities or simply referring to latitude lines on a map, bioregionalism allows us to think about the land as a whole.

-At Regenesis Reno, we use the seldom-used term bioeconomic region to combine the interconnected social and environmental relationships of our bioregion with the political and economic relationships of our metropolitan area.
-We define Western Nevada as our bioeconomic region.
+At Regenesis Reno, we use the seldom-used term biosocial region to combine the interconnected social and environmental relationships of our bioregion with the political and economic relationships of our metropolitan area.
+We define Western Nevada as our biosocial region.

-Western Nevada is the bioeconomic region connected by ecology, politics, and economy, including the combination of
+Western Nevada is the biosocial region connected by ecology, politics, and economy, including the combination of

-Eight Nevada counties: Washoe, Carson City, Churchill, Douglas, Lyon, Mineral, Pershing, and Storey counties
+Eight Nevada counties: Washoe, Carson City, Douglas, Lyon, Storey, Churchill, Mineral, and Pershing counties

 Three watersheds: The Truckee, Carson, and Walker River watersheds within Nevada and the Eastern Sierra of California